 The deal, if substantiated, would also be yet another shot across the bow at Google, a platform Amazon competes more closely with than Facebook when it comes to key marketing channels like search and winning the ad dollars of brands in sectors like packaged goods.
 The rivalry between the two will probably only grow more fierce as Facebook adjusts course to focus on private, encrypted messaging, while Amazon and Google continue to converge around similar areas.

 There are a few other reasons Amazon might be turning to acquisitions to strengthen its marketing foothold now.
 Though Amazon's "other" category, which largely consists of advertising, has been the company's fastest-growing for awhile, it's showed some signs of slowing down.
 Ad sales rose 34% to $2.72 billion in Q1 2019.
-Those numbers aren't shoddy, but pale in comparison to the prior five quarters, where Amazon's "other" category grew at least 60%.
+Those numbers aren't shoddy, but pale in comparison to prior quarters.
 Sizmek's ad-serving tools could reignite some of Amazon's momentum in the space and also help the platform diversify its advertising services into new frontiers where it's reportedly shown more interest of late, like mobile video ads.

 At the same time, Google is quickly building out ad products that make it look a lot more like Amazon.
 At its annual Google Marketing Live conference earlier this week, the platform unveiled a revamped Google Shopping experience that lets users complete purchases in Google Search, Google Images, on YouTube and more.
 New advertising formats trotted out at the show, such as Discovery ads and Gallery ads, are similarly focused on growing the amount of digital real estate Google has to offer marketers and helping them to drive e-commerce sales.
 The pivot to focus more on online shopping comes as Google is seeing its own growth stagnate.
 In April, Google reported ad revenue growth slowed for the fourth consecutive quarter, pointing to a broader tapering off in the digital ad marketplace as it reaches new levels of maturity.